openedx/edx-platform/docs/en_us/platform_api/source/mobile/course_info.rst

 ##################################################
-Mobile Course Information API Resource
+Mobile API Course Information Resource
 ##################################################

-With the Mobile Course Information API resource, you can complete the following tasks.
+With the Mobile API **Course Information** resource, you can complete the following tasks.

-* - :ref:`Get updates about a course<Get Course Updates>`.
+* :ref:`Get updates about a course<Get Course Updates>`.
-* - :ref:`Get a list of course handouts<Get Course Handouts>`.
+* :ref:`Get a list of course handouts<Get Course Handouts>`.

 .. _Get Course Updates: